timoles/bachelor-arbeit/README.md

 * Fix import slashes (/ and \\ )

 * Add and use transport when malleable is loaded

+* Deconstructor which deloads malleable

+* meterpreter stürzt ab?

+* how to implement lua libraries (from setscript or so)

+* which lua version on openresty?

+* upstream prematurely closed connection while reading response header from upstream,

+* Lock until setstring is completed

+* check if body nil in lua

 # Bisherige Schritte